Once again, the eyes of the nation, and indeed the world, are transfixed on the tale of the American south.

 In 2017, those who want to classify the south as a homogenous group of racist knuckle-draggers may find it more difficult to find proof, even with the unfortunate showing of white nationalists in Charlottesville (many from different parts of the country).

 Growing up in this environment and seeing it change over the last few decades, I’d posit the south is actually better than ever before.
 And, indeed, it’s become a vibrant model for harmonious living between all kinds of races and ethnic groups, and an economic success story.

-It was a big deal at the time, and was mostly uncontroversial.
-Only marginalized groups protested the removal of symbols of the Confederate past.
+It was a big deal at the time and was mostly uncontroversial.
+Only fringe groups protested the removal of symbols of the Confederate past.
 Espousing this view in the public arena was tantamount to political suicide.